R-Bot: An LLM-based Query Rewrite System: Abstract

 \section{Abstract}

 Query rewrite is essential for optimizing SQL queries to improve their execution efficiency without changing their results.
 Traditionally, this task has been tackled through heuristic and learning-based methods, each with its limitations in terms of inferior quality and low robustness.
 Recent advancements in \llms offer a new paradigm by leveraging their superior natural language and code comprehension abilities.
 Despite their potential, directly applying \llms like GPT-4 has faced challenges due to problems such as hallucinations, where the model might generate inaccurate or irrelevant results.
 To address this, we propose \oursys, an \llm-based query rewrite system with a systematic approach.
 We first design a multi-source rewrite evidence preparation pipeline to generate query rewrite evidences for guiding \llms to avoid hallucinations.
 We then propose a hybrid structure-semantics retrieval method that combines structural and semantic analysis to retrieve the most relevant rewrite evidences for effectively answering an online query.
 We next propose a step-by-step \llm rewrite method that iteratively leverages the retrieved evidences to select and arrange rewrite rules with self-reflection.
-We conduct comprehensive experiments on widely used benchmarks, and demonstrate the superior performance of our system, \oursys, surpassing state-of-the-art query rewrite methods.
+We conduct comprehensive experiments on real-world datasets and widely used benchmarks, and demonstrate the superior performance of our system, \oursys, surpassing state-of-the-art query rewrite methods.
+The \oursys system has been deployed at Huawei and with real customers, and the results show that the proposed \oursys system achieves lower query latency.